Exclusive: Amazon rolls out machines that pack orders and replace jobs

 Amazon has tested different vendors’ technology that it may one day use for picking, including from Soft Robotics, a Boston-area startup that drew inspiration from octopus tentacles to make grippers more versatile, one person familiar with Amazon’s experimentation said.
 Soft Robotics declined to comment on its work with Amazon but said it has handled a wide and ever-changing variety of products for multiple large retailers.

 Believing that grasping technology is not ready for prime time, Amazon is automating around that problem when packing customer orders.
-Humans still place items on a conveyor, but machines then build boxes around them and take care of the sealing and labeling.
-This saves money not just by reducing labor but by reducing wasted packing materials as well.
+Humans still place items on a conveyor, but machines then build boxes around them and take care of the sealing and labelling.
+This saves money not just by reducing labour but by reducing wasted packing materials as well.

 These machines are not without flaws.
 CMC can only produce so many per year.
 They need a technician on site who can fix problems as they arise, a requirement Amazon would rather do without, the two sources said.
 The super-hot glue closing the boxes can pile up and halt a machine.